nuchs/toys/hangman/notes/notes.md

 ## The main event loop

-I like following the advice in [growing object orientated software guided by tests](https://www.amazon.co.uk/Growing-Object-Oriented-Software-Guided-Signature/dp/0321503627) where I start at the top level and specify the interface I want to have and then gradually fill in the details behind it.
+When starting something new, I like following the advice in [growing object orientated software guided by tests](https://www.amazon.co.uk/Growing-Object-Oriented-Software-Guided-Signature/dp/0321503627) where I start at the top level and specify the interface I want to have and then gradually fill in the details behind it.